HOME ABOUT RINGBERG CONFERENCE WORK CONTACT

 Welcome to my website and thank you for your interest in me and my work.
 I got interested in planetary sciences thanks to the presence of the reasearch group in Bern which gave me the opportunity to move from more fundamental physics to theoretical astrophysics during my PhD.
 This was all the way back in 2016 and I was certainly excited to learn about all the discovered exoplanets.
 I graduated from the University of Bern in 2020 and the excitement is still there.
 But I also came to the conclusion that the best model of planet formation is only as good as the input that is used.
 For planet formation, this is given by the protoplanetary disk that surrounds the star.
 Therefore, I moved to Heidelberg to start a fellowship at the Max Planck Institute for Astronomy to learn more about disks and what conditions can be found there.
 Recently, I explored the composition of small planets in more detail and started looking into applying modern machine learning techniques in our field.

-If you like to know more about me, check out my CV (14th of March 2024)
+If you like to know more about me, check out my CV (26th of November 2024)

 >